davywavee28/ipcamera/README.md

 # ipcamera
-Connect to Amcrest Camera to see what i can do with it Initial to connect to amcrest IP2M camera and get a snapshot of what's outside
+Connect to Amcrest Camera (IP2M) to get a snapshot of what's outside